-I did a class recently on the three stages of adult development and it left me both melancholy and clear eyed.
-Since then it has served as a touchstone when petty things on social media are especially annoying or I am overly relying on my titles and education for confidence.
-Fully and only being Shawna guides me ( sometimes drags me) away from these comfortable trappings.
+I recently took a class examining the three stages of adult development and it left me both melancholy and clear eyed.
+Since then it has served as a touchstone when petty things on social media are especially annoying or when I am overly relying on my titles and education for a false sense of security or confidence.
+Fully and only being Shawna guides me ( sometimes drags me) away from these comfortable habitual trappings.

-Then I met with a client.
-An insightful one, and we got around to her long ago but given up hobby.
-Forsaken in practicalities of motherhood, working, and time.
-This has echoed in my head and heart for days.
+Following this class I had the pleasure of coaching an amazing client.
+An insightful one, and we got around to discussing her long ago forsaken hobby.
+Put to the wayside in practicalities of motherhood, working, and time.
+I have heard this many times from the women I coach.
+This common occurrence has echoed in my head and heart for days.

-Then we grow up and think and do solely for necessity.
-Never existing for no other reason but joy or trying a grand experiment JUST to see what might happen.
+Then we grow up and think and do purely out of perceived necessity.
+Never being for no other reason but joy or trying a grand experiment JUST to see what might happen.

-We often excel at past time travel to the bad.
+Or finding ourselves past time travelling to the negative.
 A perceived slight, a string of words, an uncomfortable situation… Boom there we are .
 Perfect recall, as after all we are so very practiced.

-But do we ever on purpose CHASE the good?
+But do we ever CHASE the good with purpose or intention?
 The smell of a soccer field in the fall.
 The swoosh of the basketball or shrill of a whistle.
 The feel of a good book under our fingers.
 Water rippling as we jump in.
 The first brush stroke hitting the canvas.
 Dancing for no reason, without music.
 Fingers gripping a musical instrument.
 The feel of a swing set under our bottoms.
 The taste of hot coco while watching the snow.

-When I run what I am trying to do is go back.
+This happens for me when I run.
+I think what I am trying to do is go back.
 Foolish, I know.
 But if I do it correctly, paying close attention, I feel and hear the crunching of gravel under my feet and I am 12.
 I see the church steps I ran up repeatedly in my hometown.
 In the woods I touch trees.
 I am back up on top of one with my friend Terri, hiding out to talk about boys.
 When I pull up my hair in a certain way I feel my Mom’s hands doing it for me.